JacopoMangiavacchi/azmlops/README.md

 A DataStore represents a storage abstraction over an Azure Machine Learning storage account.
 It can be created interactively with the Azure Studio web interface or programmatically in Python with the DataStore class.

-Datastores are attached to workspaces and are used to store connection information to Azure storage services so you can refer to them in Experiments and Pipelines by name and don't need to remember the connection information and secret used to connect to the storage services.
+Datastores are attached to AML Workspaces and are used to store connection information to Azure Storage services so you can refer to them in Job and Pipeline Experiments by name and don't need to remember the connection information and secret used to connect to the storage services.

-Examples of supported Azure storage services that can be registered as datastores are:
+Examples of supported Azure Storage services that can be registered as Datastores are:

 - Azure Blob Container
 - Azure File Share